buildcharts/charts/dotnet/README.md

 # `buildcharts` for .NET

-`buildcharts` includes first-class support for .NET projects, using a set of reusable pipeline templates—called **charts**—that automate common workflows such as building, testing, packaging, and publishing .NET applications.
+`buildcharts` includes first-class support for .NET projects, using a set of reusable pipeline templates - called **charts** - that automate common workflows such as building, testing, packaging, and publishing .NET application.
+Consist of a set of dockerfiles that follows docker guidance and best-practices.

+> [!NOTE]
-> Note that these charts is mostly for getting started.
+> These charts is mostly for getting started.
 Preferably you bring your own charts for full control.

 ## File structure
 ```